gluster/glusterfs/doc/developer-guide/thread-naming.md

 As max name length for a thread in POSIX is only 16 characters including the '\0' character, you have to be a little creative with naming.
 Also, it is important that all Gluster threads have common prefix.
-Considering these conditions, we have "gluster" as prefix for all the threads created by these wrapper functions.
+Considering these conditions, we have "glfs_" as prefix for all the threads created by these wrapper functions.
 It is responsibility of the owner of thread to provide the suffix part of the name.
-It does not have to be a descriptive name, as it has only 8 letters to work with.
+It does not have to be a descriptive name, as it has only 10 letters to work with.
 However, it should be unique enough such that it can be matched with a table which describes it.

 If n number of threads are spwaned to perform same function, it is must that the